motoreveries/drone_bob_and_weave/README.md

     return t, x, z
 ```
 ## Contribute
 What kind of automated flight patterns can you come up with?
+Here are the <a href="https://github.com/motoreveries/drone_bob_and_weave/blob/main/CONTRIBUTIONS.md">rules</a>.

 ## License
 <b>Public Domain</b>